Protect and prioritise the safety of Leighswood Road residents and those accessing it by banning or restricting Heavy Goods Vehicles.

 This petition is to show local support and ask Walsall council to either:

-1. Restrict the size of the vehicles able to access Leighswood Road
+1. Restrict the size of the vehicles able to access Leighswood Road (between Brickyard Road and Middlemore Lane).

 2. Find an alternative way to greatly reduce such traffic and enable vehicles to drive a safe distance from the footpath.